sripravan/website/src/blog/building-an-spa-in-jekyll.md

 ## Step 4

-Obviously, add the **local-link** class to all links local to the website to make sure that all the JS written actually works. 😁
+Obviously, add the **local-link** class to all links local to the website to make sure that all the JS written actually works.

-## Conclusion

-It is not very hard to build an SPA and does not require any fancy JS frameworks.

-P.S.
-[Turbo](https://turbo.hotwired.dev/) is a much better option for someone who wants to achieve a similar result.
-Also, my website is no longer an SPA.